jboelaert/awesom_dev_version/index.md

 **aweSOM** provides a variety of functions to analyze and visualize SOMs.

-* Initializing on training data and training SOMs using the kohonen package.
+* Initializing SOMs on training data and training these using the kohonen package.
-* Visualizing the distribution of observations and distribution of numeric as well as categorical variables of SOMs
+* Interactive visualizations of structural characteristics and distribution of numeric as well as categorical variables of SOMs
 * Exporting interactive SOM visualizations as standalone HTML file, .png or .svg.
-* Performing and graphically evaluating superclustering on SOM using hierarchical and PAM clustering methods
+* Performing and graphically evaluating super-clustering on SOM using hierarchical and PAM clustering methods
+* Ability of generating replicable R-code using the web-based interface

 These can be used either through the web-based interface (called by `aweSOM()`) or through command-line functions.
 The package relies on the